ultralytics/ultralytics/docs/guides/kfold_cross_validation.md

 ---
 comments: true
-description: Learn how to perform K-Fold cross validation on the Ultralytics object detection dataset with Python packages like Ultralytics, sklearn, pandas, and PyYAML.
+description: A comprehensive guide to implementing K-Fold Cross Validation in Ultralytics for object detection datasets using Python, YOLO, and sklearn.
-keywords: K-Fold cross validation, Ultralytics, object detection, YOLO detection format, sklearn, pandas, PyYAML
+keywords: K-Fold cross validation, Ultralytics, YOLO detection format, Python, sklearn, object detection
 ---
-​

 # K-Fold cross validation for Ultralytics
-​

 ## Introduction

-​
-- TODO
+This tutorial presents a detailed walkthrough on implementing K-Fold Cross Validation for object detection datasets in the Ultralytics ecosystem.
+Leveraging the YOLO detection format and essential Python libraries such as sklearn, pandas, and PyYaml, we'll guide you through the setup, generating feature vectors, and executing K-Fold dataset split.

+Whether you're using the Fruit Detection dataset or your own custom data, this guide is designed to help you understand how K-Fold Cross Validation can be applied to enhance the reliability and robustness of your machine learning models.
+The tutorial uses `k=5` folds, but remember that the optimal number of folds may vary based on your dataset and the specific project requirements.

+Let's get started!
 ​
 ## Setup
 ​